Directly to the main navigation Go to the main content Directly to the main navigation Go directly to search

 Collaborators put in prison

 Approximately 120,000 Dutch collaborators were put in prison.
 Their trials continued for several years.
 In the end, 34 Dutch people were executed, including NSB leader Mussert.
-Shortly after the liberation there were instances of revenge taken on Dutch people who had collaborated with the Germans.
+Shortly after the liberation there were instances of revenge taken on Dutch people who had presumably collaborated with the Germans.
 Young women who were thought to have had relationships with Germans — 'kraut girls' — had their heads shaved, and members of the NSB were paraded around as traitors.

 Suspected collaborators are being arrested.